Harlene Bautista

-Harlene Maclang Bautista is a Filipina former child star, film and television actress, film producer and businesswoman in the Philippines.
+Harlene Maclang Bautista (born October 27, 1973) is a Filipina former child star, film and television actress, film producer and businesswoman in the Philippines.

 In 1989, Bautista won the FAP Award for Best Supporting Actress for Gawa Na ang Bala Na Papatay sa Iyo starring Fernando Poe Jr.

 Career

 Bautista appeared as child star in films like Oh, My Mama (1981) with Maricel Soriano, Ten Little Indians (1981) with William Martinez, Dear God (1982) with Alma Moreno and Lukaret (1983) with Irma Alegre.
 She was nominated for FAMAS Award as Best Child Actress for Broken Marriage (1983).

 She also became a member of That's Entertainment Thursday Group during her teenage along with Vina Morales, Jennifer Sevilla, Keempee de Leon and Smokey Manaloto, among others.

 She also did movies such as Anak ng Demonyo (1989) with Ian Veneracion, Kunin Mo Ang Ulo Ni Ismael (1990) with Jestoni Alarcon, and she played as the daughter of Fernando Poe Jr. in Dito sa Pitong Gatang (1992) with Nanette Medved.

 Bautista became the producer of movies like Umaaraw, Umuulan (2006), Burgos (2013) with Lorna Tolentino, directed by Joel Lamangan, and Raketeros (2013) with Herbert Bautista, Ogie Alcasid, Andrew E. and Joey Marquez, directed by Randy Santiago.